Prism (band): Prism debut

 Finally, Fairbairn (horns) and Tom Keenlyside (saxophone) received credit as session musicians, with Fairbairn acting as road manager on US and Canadian tour dates.
 The others who played were not credited on the finished album as musicians, but were listed in the credits in a section labelled "special thanks".

 The band was then taken on by Bruce Allen, arguably the biggest rock music manager in Canada at the time.

 The self-titled Prism album was released on GRT (Ariola Records in the US) in May 1977.
 Although Ab Bryant appears on the back jacket, he had only been hired days before the photo was taken.
 But within a few months of the album's debut, Bryant exited the group to join the Rocket Norton Band, later joining Chilliwack (and later still, The Headpins).
 Lavin switched back to bass in Bryant's absence and Sunshyne's trombonist, Ralph Eppel, joined alongside adjunct members Bruce Fairbairn and Tom Keenlyside in Prism's horn section for their ensuing tour (with Vallance still drumming as "Rodney Higgs").

 After the first leg of touring ended in late August 1977, Vallance resigned as drummer, but remained as principal songwriter.
 Vallance did not enjoy the lifestyle of touring, preferring instead to write songs in his home studio.
 He was replaced with Seeds of Time alumnus Rocket Norton, who was also leading his own Rocket Norton Band at the time.

-Lavin was let go in December 1977 and went on to form the Powder Blues Band, who in the next few years would hit the Canadian charts with several singles and albums.
+Lavin was let go in December 1977 and went on to form the Powder Blues Band, who in the next few years hit the Canadian charts with several singles and albums.

 Prism's "Spaceship Superstar" and "Take Me to the Kaptin" were released as singles and both charted in Canada.
 The debut album reached platinum status in sales (100,000+ units sold) by the next year.